redexp/react-separate-template/README.md

 Lets say that all tags with attribute `tpl` will be detached from template and can be used only in classes to replace `@tpl` annotations.
 So basically they can be anywhere in template.

+## Installation

+Download this repo and run `npm install` to get all dependencies

 ## Convert from command line

 Just run `node cli.js -j test/menu.js`.
 It will take file [test/menu.js](test/menu.js), join with [test/menu.html](test/menu.html)